 Vitamin B12 and its Interactions

-Whilst numerous diseases and medications can negatively impact upon the effectiveness of vitamin B12, there are particular nutrients which can support its effect or even make it possible in the first instance.
-This article is designed to give an overview of these interactions and options for sensible nutrient combinations for vitamin B12 treatment, as well as for general health.
+Our metabolism is a complex system of continuous and interlocking processes.
+Here, no nutrients works alone; to take effect, each element relies on interactions with numerous other components.
+The same is true of vitamin B12.
+Whilst many diseases and medicines negatively affect vitamin B12’s beneficial workings, there are other specific nutrients (i.e. cofactors) that support its function, or even enable it in the first place.
+This article will give an overview of these interactions and will provide options for useful nutrient combinations when undergoing vitamin B12 treatment, as well as for general health.

 Vitamin B12 and Folic Acid